zackhanni/soundslikesoma/_services/09-website-development.md

 - - -

-Let us build you a georgious looking website from scratch (like this one youre visiting now) as a way to showcase your music, sell merch, or present a portfolio of art.
+Let us build you a gorgeous looking website from scratch (like this one you're visiting now) as a way to showcase your music, sell merch, or present a portfolio of art.

 Long term low cost website development - estimated $10 total coast per year, no additional monthly hosting fee

-Why a webste?
+Why a website?
 - showcase a full portfolio collection of your work
 - sell merch and music directly to fans
 - collect all of your social media in once place